52North/movingcode/README.md

 # Moving Code
-A library project to manage, share and execute computing components for spatial data processing.
+A software framework to manage, share and execute computing components for spatial data processing.

 ## Project Structure